eigerco/polkadot-native-storage/doc/testing_guide.md

 When the channel setup is finished you can try to send messages between parachains.
 You can use `pallet-ping` (incorporated as `pingbot`) to send pings between the parachains.
 There is also a possibility to execute an extrinsic or send a message using `polkadotXCM` pallet and `send` [extrinsic](https://docs.substrate.io/tutorials/build-a-parachain/transfer-assets-with-xcm/).

 ## Benchmarking
+Please note that the benchmarking process is not ready for the PoC code yet and will be available in the future.
+For now, the weights are set manually.

 Benchmarking and updating weights should be done each time a new extrinsic is added to any pallet (weights are used to estimate transaction fees).
 Weights are obligatory for extrinsics that are available for users.

 To update weights, the user can run the following command: